berkley4/ungoogled-chromium-debian/.github/README.md

 # Set the chromium version (obviously change the one below to the desired version)
 export CHROMIUM_VER=102.0.5005.61

-# Update and checkout the desired chromium version (in build/)
+# Update and checkout the desired chromium version (in build/src)
+cd src
 git fetch --depth 1
 git checkout tags/$CHROMIUM_VER
+cd ..
 ```

 ## Preparing the chromium git repo